lamanchy/logstash_wolf_comparison/README.md

 ## introduction

+Y Soft Corporation started using Logstash as a part of solution for processing logs in
 - Y Soft and its log processing pipeline
 - general overview of what kinds of problems Logstash caused
 - "there is no better alternative", therefore custom solution